Chinese Language 2B

 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

-This subject follows on from the first trimester 200-level subject in Chinese, and is designed to complete students' basic grounding in Modern Standard Chinese.
-Speaking, listening, reading and writing skills in Chinese are further developed, as are students' skills and strategies as a language learner.
-Attention is given both to the structures and patterns of the language, as well as to its socio-cultural context; and various aspects of Chinese culture, customs and society are introduced through studying spoken and written language texts.
+This subject follows on from the first trimester 200-level unit in Chinese, and is designed to complete your basic grounding in Modern Standard Chinese.
+Your speaking, listening, reading and writing skills in Chinese will be further developed, as will your skills and strategies as a language learner.
+Attention will be given both to the structures and patterns of the language, as well as to its socio-cultural context, and various aspects of Chinese culture, customs and society are introduced through studying spoken and written language texts.

 Assessment 1 Language Assessment: 1250 words (equivalent).
 Relates to Learning Outcomes 1-5 Assessment 2 Language Assessment: 1250 words (equivalent).
 Relates to Learning Outcomes 1-5 Assessment 3 Online participation and self-quizzes: 500 words (equivalent).
 Relates to Learning Outcomes 1-4 Assessment 4 Take Home Exam: 2000 words.
 Relates to Learning Outcomes 1-5